rasoolsomji/blog/content/posts/the-birth-of-a-blog.md

 like circleci because you can use docker images for each job, unlike e.g. travis, which can save some time installing dependencies.

-After following some [instructions](circleci-tutorial-github), the job that pushes to GitHub pages announced:
+After following some [instructions][circleci-tutorial-github], the job that pushes to GitHub pages announced:

 [circleci-tutorial-github]: https://circleci.com/blog/deploying-documentation-to-github-pages-with-continuous-integration/